Syndicate Bank PO 2018 result declared, how to check step by step

 The Syndicate Bank PO 2018 result has been declared.
 The results are available on the official website.

-The exams were conducted on February 25 2018.
+The exams were conducted on February 25, 2018.
 The candidates who have been selected will have to sit for an online test followed by a personal interview or group discussion.
-The candidates who completes the course will be eligible for appointment as Probationary Officer (PO) in bank in the grade/scale-I. The results are available on syndicatebank.in.
+The candidates who complete the course will be eligible for appointment as Probationary Officer (PO) in the bank in the grade/scale-I. The results are available on syndicatebank.in.

 How to check Syndicate Bank PO 2018 result: